Interaction Graphs: Exponentials

-In \autoref{sec_IG}, we recall some important definitions and properties on directed weighted graphs.
-This allows us to introduce important notations that will be used later on.
-We then recall some definitions and properties about the additive construction \cite{seiller-goia}.
+In a first section, we recall some important definitions and properties on directed weighted graphs.
+This allows us to introduce notation that will be used later on.
+We then sketch the definition of models of multiplicative-additive linear logic based on graphs \cite{seiller-goiadd}, as well as recall some properties that will be of use in the following sections.
 These properties are essential to the understanding of the construction of the multiplicative-additive fragment of linear logic in the setting of interaction graphs.

 In \autoref{sec_Thick}, we define and study the notion of \emph{thick graphs}, and show how it can be used to interpret the contraction $\cond{\oc A\multimap \oc A\otimes \oc A}$ for some specific formulas $\cond{A}$.
 This motivates the definition of a \emph{perennisation} $\Omega$ from which one can define an exponential $\cond{A}\mapsto\cond{\oc_{\Omega} A}$.
-We also explain why it is necessary to work with a generalization of graphs, namely graphings, in order to define perennisations that are suitably expressive.
+We then explain why it we chose to work with a generalisation of graphs, namely graphings, in order to define perennisations.